Samson063/EKiti-Rental-Hub/README.md

 This app uses the default SQLite database for testing purposes for now.

+We'll be using MySQL / PostgreSQL on production.

 From your command line:
 ```bash
 # Clone this repository